LibrePlan/libreplan/doc/src/technical/howto-develop-a-use-case-in-navalplan.rst

         this.stretchesFunctionTemplate = StretchesFunctionTemplate.create("");
     }

-Thanks to first line, model will keep in memory current entity being created or edited.
+Thanks to the first line, model will keep in memory current entity being created or edited.
 As you can see in the method, a new instance of the entity is created and assigned to state variable.

 As you are using data bindings for ``StretchesFunctionTemplate`` name, then when